This may be one of the biggest debates in the mountain biking world!

 The mountain bike’s weight is an important factor when climbing.
 The lighter the bike is, the easier is to conquer a long and stiff climb.
 More factors determine the climbing capabilities of a mountain bike, but weight is one of the more important ones.

 Hardtails will perform the best on smooth and flat trails where the instant power transmission to the back wheel will allow you to ride faster than on a full suspension.

-On less-technical uphill portions of your rides is where a hardtail will truly shine because they are lightweight and you won’t lose any power when pedaling.
+On less technical uphill portions of your rides, a hardtail will truly shine because they are lightweight and you won’t lose any power when pedaling.
 If you don’t have to overcome roots and rocky portions you will climb faster with a hardtail than with a full suspension.

 Are Hardtails Better For Climbing?